Tuinal Abuse and Addiction Treatment Options

 Withdrawal From Tuinal

 When someone wants to withdraw from Tuinal, their motivation is a positive step to recovery.
 However, withdrawing from barbiturates is not as easy as simply stopping the medication.
-Tuinal, like so many other barbiturates, is very habit forming, so it is vital people are weaned off the drug gradually.

 Ideally, this is done in a treatment center under the supervision of addiction specialists and other medical professionals.
 Withdrawing from barbiturates alone and without support is not recommended because the patient does not need just physical support for the withdrawal but psychological care as well.

 Withdrawal symptoms usually start around five hours after the last dose of Tuinal was taken and can last for up to 15 days.
-Many of the side effects are relatively easy to deal with and include nausea and muscle tremors.
-But others are more serious and can be fatal.
-Some of the more life-threatening side effects of barbiturate withdrawal include:
+Many side effects, including nausea and muscle tremors, are relatively easy to deal with.

 - Coma